quicwg/ops-drafts/draft-ietf-quic-manageability.md

 reply upon these messages, but still can optionally use these to improve performance {{Section 4.6 of DPLPMTUD}}.

-Since a network cannot know in advance which discovery method a QUIC endpoint is using, it should always send a PTB message in addition to dropping the oversized packet.
-A generated PTB message should be compliant with the validation requirements of {{Section 14.2.1 of QUIC-TRANSPORT}}, otherwise it will be ignored by DPLPMTUD.
-This will likely provide the right signal for the endpoint to keep the packet size small and thereby avoid network fragmentation for that flow entirely.
+A network cannot know in advance which discovery method is used by a QUIC endpoint, so it should send a PTB message in addition to dropping an oversized packet.
+A generated PTB message should be compliant with the validation requirements of {{Section 14.2.1 of QUIC-TRANSPORT}}, otherwise it will be ignored for PMTU discovery.
+This provides a signal to the endpoint to prevent the packet size from growing too large, which can entirely avoid network segment fragmentation for that flow.

+Endpoints can cache PMTU information, in the IP-layer cache.
+This short-term consistency between the PMTU for flows can help avoid an endpoint using a PMTU that is inefficient.
+The IP cache can also influence the PMTU value of other IP flows that use the same path {{RFC8201}}{{RFC8899}}, including packets carrying protocols other than QUIC.
+The representation of an IP path is implementation-specific {{RFC8201}}.

 # IANA Considerations